 The new much-anticipated Model 3 line from Tesla seeks to transform Elon Musk’s famous electric vehicle maker from strictly luxury to mass market.
 Or at least as mass market as you can get with a sticker price that starts at $35,000.
 Back when the US government was helping out Detroit with taxpayer money, President Barack Obama asked trenchantly: can’t these guys make a Corolla?
 The Toyota Corolla is mass market — with an MSRP of $17,900 for an automatic.

 So with the Tesla Model 3, the Corolla crowd is not the mass market it’s aiming for.
 But $35,000 is less half of what you’d pay for one of Tesla’s current models.
 (The Model S starts at $69,900 but goes up quickly.)
 So far delivery of the Model 3 is slated to begin in late 2017.
 If you want to get in line for one, you’ll have to pay $1,000 to wait.
 That price is actually lower than some thought.
-And if speculators are right and 75,000 buyers get in line, Tesla will have $75 million to hold while it builds the orders.The BEST SALES on Amazon NOW ]
+And if speculators are right and 75,000 buyers get in line, Tesla will have $75 million to hold while it builds the orders.Up to 70% off on Hottest Amazon Deals]